 Paris is the land of the small restaurant, probably smaller than your living room.
 Tables are frequently touching so learn to lower your voice and concentrate on your conversation, not that of your neighbours, which you cannot help overhear...
+Obviously this is pre-covid but still applies ©

 Unlike the English, when not eating the French always keep a hands and forearms on the table.
-This is because the French like to know where everyone's hands are, if they are under the table there might not be on their lap they may be on somebody else's.
+This is because the French like to know where everyone's hands are, if they are under the table they may be on somebody else's lap.